Statewide risk intelligence

 City hotspots

-Highest historical exposure across Vermont.
+Highest composite exposure across Vermont.

 Overall moderate risk